-MALIBU (CNS) -The Woolsey Fire that has burned more than 85,500 acres in Los Angeles and Ventura counties has claimed the homes of several celebrities, along with the historic Paramount Ranch, where countless movies and television shows have been filmed since 1927.
+MALIBU (CNS) - The Woolsey Fire that has burned more than 91,500 acres in Los Angeles and Ventura counties and destroyed at least 370 structures has claimed the homes of several celebrities, along with the historic Paramount Ranch, where a long list of movies and television shows have been filmed since 1927.

 The Peter Strauss Ranch, a regional park in the Santa Monica Mountains National Recreation Area, burned down, leaving only a few walls and a chimney.
 Johnny Cash and Willie Nelson were among the celebrities to perform at the ranch.

-The mansion used for ABC's “The Bachelor” escaped total destruction, but the fire did burn the lower house.
+The mansion used for ABC's “The Bachelor” escaped total destruction, but the fire did burn the lower house and other outdoor structures.
 No one was at the location at the time with the current cast filming abroad, network officials said.

 According to The Hollywood Reporter, at least a couple of drug- treatment centers, including Seasons and Creative Care, have lost buildings.

 Some celebrities lost their homes, including singers Miley Cyrus, Robin Thicke and Neil Young, actors Gerard Butler and Shannen Doherty, and `Dr. Strange` director Scott Derrickson.